APIOps/Digiapi/node-mockup-api/README.md

     `swagger project edit`

 Command should open DigiAPI Swagger 2.0 spec in browser (`http://127.0.0.1:39146/#/`).
-In the browser window you'll find documentation on the left side.
+In the browser window you'll find documentation on the **right** side.

 ## How to edit DigiAPI Swagger 2.0 spec